fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 The re-rendering command has been wrapped inside of the _refresh_ function to cut down on the amount of copy-pasted code.

 Now the component <i>renders three times</i>, first with the value 1, then 2, and finally 3.
-However, the values 1 and 2 are displayed on the screen for such a short amount of time that they can't be noticed.
+However, values 1 and 2 are displayed on the screen for such a short amount of time that they can't be noticed.

 We can implement slightly more interesting functionality by re-rendering and incrementing the counter every second by using [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval):